nla-group/fABBA/README.md

 }
 ```

-If you use fABBA in a scientific publication, we would appreciate your citing:
+If you use fABBA meethod in a scientific publication, we would appreciate your citing:

 ```bibtex
 @article{10.1145/3532622,